SauleRub/employee-attrition-performance-hackathon/README.md

 - **Sales Representatives** have the **highest attrition rate (~39.8%)**, despite having average job satisfaction (~2.73).
 - **Overtime** is strongly correlated with higher attrition, especially in **Sales** and **R&D** roles.
 - **Job satisfaction alone** is not a strong predictor of attrition — overtime and role type play a more significant role.

 ---

+## 💼 Retention Strategy Recommendations

+Based on the patterns uncovered, the following targeted strategies are recommended to reduce attrition:

+---

+### 1. 🔁 Reduce Overtime in High-Risk Roles
+**What we found**: Roles with the highest attrition — especially Sales and Research — also show the highest overtime rates.
+**Why it matters**: Overtime is a strong stressor and linked to employee burnout and eventual resignation.
+**Recommendation**:
+- Monitor and limit overtime hours for these roles
+- Reassess staffing levels and automate routine tasks
+- Schedule mandatory rest windows or rotational shift policies

+---

+### 2. 🌱 Support Career Development in Sales
+**What we found**: Sales Reps have the highest attrition despite decent job satisfaction scores.
+**Why it matters**: Lack of upward mobility or unclear growth paths may drive people to leave even if they’re content day-to-day.
+**Recommendation**:
+- Introduce mentorship and coaching programs
+- Define clearer promotion and bonus criteria
+- Create internal career tracks for Sales talent

+---

+### 3. 🧘 Enhance Work-Life Balance Monitoring
+**What we found**: Work-Life Balance scores have moderate influence on attrition, especially in mid-tier roles.
+**Why it matters**: Poor balance reduces retention and engagement, especially in roles with long commutes or frequent travel.
+**Recommendation**:
+- Launch quarterly satisfaction surveys and HR check-ins
+- Offer flexible work arrangements (e.g. hybrid, compressed weeks)
+- Track satisfaction scores and intervene early if trends decline

+---

+### 4. 🤖 Use Predictive Indicators for Early Intervention
+**What we found**: Our Random Forest model showed features like Overtime, Monthly Income, and Distance from Home were top predictors.
+**Why it matters**: HR can proactively flag at-risk employees before they leave.
+**Recommendation**:
+- Build a scoring system based on key predictors
+- Set up alerts or HR workflows to review high-risk employees
+- Offer personalized retention plans or benefits

+---